IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *HS256*: HMAC using SHA-256 hash algorithm.
 - *RS256*: RSA using SHA-256 hash algorithm.

+The following algorithms should be supported:
-Other algorithms such as *ES256*: ECDSA using P-256 curve and the SHA-256 hash algorithm ("ES256") are recommended.
+- *ES256*: ECDSA using P-256 curve.
+- SHA-256 hash algorithm ("ES256").

 Other algorithms may be supported except the "NONE" that shall not be used.